 21 May 2005: Arsenal 0-0 (5-4 after penalties) Manchester United

 In an FA Cup Final, anything can happen.
+That’s what makes sports betting on sites like Youlikebet so exciting, who knows what the outcome will be.
 But the way Arsenal played most of the match you would have thought they were massive underdogs.
 “Blame” this on Wenger rolling out with a new defensive formation instead of the usual 4-4-2, but the Gunners managed to hang on and force extra time, and then penalties, despite being against the run of play for most of the match.

 30 October 2012: Arsenal 7-5 Reading